SpeedyWeather/SpeedyWeather.jl/docs/src/installation.md

 ```julia
 julia> Pkg.add(url="https://github.com/SpeedyWeather/SpeedyWeather.jl", rev="main")
 ```
-In a similar manner, other branched can be also installed.
+In a similar manner, other branches can be also installed.
 You can also type, equivalently,
 ```julia
 julia> ] add https://github.com/SpeedyWeather/SpeedyWeather.jl#main
 ```